The Peter J. Mozden Visiting Professorship in Surgical Oncology

-Peter J. Mozden, MD, began his long and illustrious career at Boston University in 1949 upon entering the medical school.
-He subsequently completed a surgical residency at the Massachusetts Memorial Hospital.
+Dr. Peter J. Mozden began his long and illustrious career at Boston University in 1949 upon entering the medical school.
+He subsequently completed a surgery residency at the Massachusetts Memorial Hospital.
 During his residency, he completed a physiology and pharmacology research fellowship with the U.S. Public Health Service.
 Shortly thereafter, he became an NIH cancer fellow at the Pondville Hospital in southeastern Massachusetts.

-Dr. Mozden returned to Boston University in 1960, working closely with Langdon Parsons in gynecologic oncology.
-He embarked upon a visionary approach to the care of the cancer patient, advocating for a multidisciplinary approach to training for surgical and medical oncologists, the development of surgical oncology as a subspecialty and the importance of cancer education for students, residents and faculty.
+Dr. Mozden returned to Boston University in 1960, working closely with Dr. Langdon Parsons in gynecologic oncology.
+He embarked upon visionary care of the cancer patient, advocating for a multidisciplinary approach to training for surgical and medical oncologists, the development of Surgical Oncology as a subspecialty, and the importance of cancer education for students, residents, and faculty.

-In 1964 he established the first section of Surgical Oncology in the United States at University Hospital.
-This was followed within a year by the development of an NIH supported Oncology Fellowship Program which provided training for 38 fellows over the subsequent 22 years.
+In 1964, Dr. Mozden established the first Section of Surgical Oncology in the United States, at University Hospital.
+This was followed within a year by the development of an NIH-supported Oncology Fellowship Program that provided training for 38 fellows over the subsequent 22 years.
 Dr. Mozden established the first Regional Oncology Program, linking 24 New England hospitals, and the first clinical cancer unit outside of a cancer center, at the University Hospital.

-In 1989, Dr. Mozden became Professor Emeritus.
-That year marked the first Peter J. Mozden Visiting Professorship, established to honor his many contributions to Surgical Oncology and patient care.
-Through his presence and contributions, he continued to support cancer education at the Boston University School of Medicine until his death in January 2011.
+In 1989 Dr. Mozden became Professor Emeritus.
+That year marked the first Peter J. Mozden Visiting Professorship in Surgical Oncology, established to honor his many contributions to Surgical Oncology and patient care.
+Through his presence and thoughtful guidance, he continued to support cancer education at the Boston University Chobanian & Avedisian School of Medicine until his death in January 2011.